 A greater proportion of immobilised vehicles are now stolen for short term use than non-immobilised vehicles.
-In 2015/2016 the vehicle age profile of PLC targets indicates two in three stolen vehicles were manufactured from 2001 onwards, with 73 per cent fitted with an Australian-Standards Equivalent (ASE) immobiliser.
+The vehicle age profile of PLC targets indicates two in three stolen vehicles were manufactured from 2001 onwards, with 73 per cent fitted with an Australian-Standards Equivalent (ASE) immobiliser.